peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from a string in JavaScript Object Notation (JSON) format.By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.
+Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>